mekaufman/iam/account_management.md

 | Administrator |  Change object metadata or visibility for private services, and restrict visibility of a public service   |
 {: caption="Table 6.
 Roles and example actions for the Global Catalog service" caption-side="top"}

+### All account management services option
+{: #all-account-management}

+To quickly give users a wide-ranging set of account management access, you can assign a policy on the all account management services option.
+Depending on the role that is selected, all applicable actions per the selected role for each account management service can be completed by the subject of the policy.

 | Roles | Actions |
 |:-------|----------|
 | Viewer |  All viewer role actions for the account management services     |